 But now, you’re faced with a (common) problem.

 You have a beautiful new piece of technology that is going to give you the ability to engage, track and manage your customers and provide leads to Sales in near real time.
 How do you put it to use?
-(An aside: Did you know we offer a Pardot Fundamentals in One Day class one many of these topics?)
+(An aside: Did you know we offer a Pardot Basics online class covering many of these topics?)

 If you’re transitioning from another platform, you need to learn how what you’re doing in your current platform will translate to Pardot.
 Not everything is going to be the same.
 Let’s go over some Pardot best practices to will help you setup your system for long-term success.